 Many financial sites and news outlets publish market futures and fair-value figures before the markets open every morning.
 These pre-market indicators predict the behavior of the markets in the future, but in different ways.
+Pre-market futures give investors a projection of the likelihood that the market will rise or fall over the next few sessions, while the fair-value indicator adjusts these pre-market futures by the actual value of shares purchased at opening.
 Knowing exactly how the two financial indicators are calculated and what they mean helps you make informed investment decisions based on the direction the markets are expected to take.

 To determine the fair value of the stock market for investors wanting to purchase shares, the value of the futures has to be adjusted because the investor who purchases futures is not in the same position as one who buys shares.
 The futures investor only has to put down the money to buy the futures while the investor who purchases shares has to pay for them.